-Visual performance declines with eccentricity(1-3) and varies systematically around the polar angle: Performance is superior along the horizontal than the vertical meridian (horizontal-vertical anisotropy, HVA), and along the lower than the upper vertical meridian (vertical meridian asymmetry, VMA).
-Both asymmetries are pervasive across several dimensions-e.g., contrast sensitivity(4-10), spatial resolution(11-15), motion(16-20), visual acuity(21, 22)-and tasks, e.g., crowding(15, 23-26), word identification(27), and short-term memory(28).
+Visual performance exhibits systematic spatial variations across the visual field: Sensitivity declines with eccentricity (1-3) and varies systematically around the polar angle: Performance is superior along the horizontal than the vertical meridian (horizontal-vertical anisotropy, HVA), and along the lower than the upper vertical meridian (vertical meridian asymmetry, VMA).
+These asymmetries persist across multiple dimensions -e.g., contrast sensitivity (4-10), spatial resolution (11-15), motion (16-20), visual acuity (21, 22), perceived contrast (9), perceived spatial frequency (23)- and mid-level and higher-order tasks, e.g., crowding (15, 24-27), texture segmentation (14, 15, 21, 22, 28), perceived object size (29), face perception (30, 31), short-term memory (23), and word identification (32).
+However, contrast sensitivity is the currency of the visual system, which most - if not all - visual dimensions depend upon to some degree.

-Visual adaptation helps conserve the brain's limited bioenergetic resources by allocating less energy to repetitive stimuli(29-32).
-For instance, contrast adaptation reduces sensitivity(31-39) and neural responses(40-49), and recenters them away from the adaptor.
-Most adaptation studies have focused on the horizontal meridian (e.g.,(50-53)), and the few that tested other locations have not analyzed them separately (e.g.,(39, 54)).
+Visual adaptation decreases sensitivity for stimuli that have been encountered repeatedly in the past, thereby increasing sensitivity to changes in the environment (33).
+Adaptation helps conserve the brain's limited bioenergetic resources by allocating less energy to repetitive stimuli (33-36).
+For instance, contrast adaptation reduces sensitivity (35-43) and neural responses (44-53), and shifts the contrast response function in V1 to recenter sensitivity away from the adaptor (54).

+However, there is a spatial bias in adaptation studies: (1) Most studies have focused on horizontal meridian locations (e.g. 55, 56-58).
+(2) The few studies that tested other locations (e.g., intercardinal locations or vertical meridian) have not analyzed them separately (e.g. 43, 59).
 Thus, whether and how the adaptation effect varies around polar angle remain unknown.
-Moreover, the magnitude of the adaptation effect across eccentricity has yielded inconsistent findings(36, 51, 53, 54).
-Investigating these questions will reveal how adaptation alters perception and conserves bioenergetic resources throughout the visual field.
+(3) Moreover, the magnitude of the adaptation effect across eccentricity has yielded inconsistent findings; some show similar extent of adaptation with cortically-magnified stimuli (40, 56), whereas others show parafoveal dominance (58, 59).
+Addressing these gaps will reveal how adaptation alters perception and conserves bioenergetic resources throughout the visual field.